nonexistent9/nonexistent9.github.io/_posts/2023-12-30-Thank you for your interest.md

 Job searching is a truly humbling experience.
 I was once a proud employee, working at a great product company.
 Looking back I probably derived a lot of my self-worth from my employment status.
 When I was employed, every other day, I used to get DMs from recruiters with offers, how I miss those days!
 Now that you are unemployed, no one wants to touch you with a ten foot pole.

 End rant.
 Time to apply again.
-Or may network?
+Or maybe network?
 Yuck.
 A topic for another day.